-Orchestra members work with highly qualified teaching artists and are provided with a string instrument to play in the program and take home for practice.
-Our diverse team includes master teachers, freelance musicians, recent college graduates and music teachers hired from the local school district.
+Orchestra members work with professional teaching artists, and they receive their own instrument for the year, to play in the program and take home to practice.
+Our diverse teaching artist team includes master teachers, freelance musicians, recent college graduates and music teachers hired from the local school district.
 Their various strengths are a winning combination – one that serves the children’s musical and social development in an unparalleled manner.

 About El Sistema

 El Sistema is a game-changer for urban communities, providing opportunities for young people to participate in music making at a level that was previously out of reach.
 It was founded 40 years ago in Venezuela, and local programs now serve more than a million children around the world.
 Participation in El Sistema-inspired programs like the Trenton Music Makers Orchestra has been shown to reduce gang participation, improve graduation rates, and provide a sense of purpose for young people.

 In 2009, founder José Antonio Abreu was awarded the prestigious TED Prize, with a multi-million dollar grant that led to the founding of El Sistema USA, and training programs for leaders of this movement at New England Conservatory and Bard College.
 Since that time, Sistema programs have begun to flourish in major cities throughout the country.
 Millions of Americans were introduced to El Sistema by a 60 Minutes segment that aired on April 13, 2008, and have been following the movement as it grows.
 It is also now recognized for developing world-renowned musicians, such as Gustavo Dudamel, Music & Artistic Director of the Los Angeles Philharmonic - who will meet the Trenton Music Makers this year!